-Since the concentration level of carboxy-THC does not exceed the adjusted DL, the Laboratory shall report this result as a Negative Finding and include a recommendation (e.g. in the opinion section of the Test Report) for the Results Management Authority to consider this result within its Test Distribution Plan.
+Since the concentration level of carboxy-THC does not exceed the adjusted DL, the Laboratory shall report this result as a Negative Finding and include a recommendation (e.g., in the opinion section of the Test Report) for the Results Management Authority to consider this result within its Test Distribution Plan.

-[Comment: When the result for a Threshold Substance in a Sample scantily exceeds the DL, the confidence interval [mean \pm expanded uncertainty $U{95\%}$ (k=2)] for the Laboratory result may extend below the DL.
+[Comment: When the result for a Threshold Substance in a Sample scantily exceeds the DL, the confidence interval [mean \pm expanded uncertainty U{95%} (k = 2)] for the Laboratory result may extend below the DL.
 It is important to note that this shall not invalidate an AAF.
-For appropriate statistical comparison, the u_c with a single-tailed distribution coverage factor (k=1.645) is taken into consideration when the Laboratory result is compared to the T to demonstrate that the result obtained for the Threshold Substance exceeds the T at greater than (>) 95% confidence.]
+For appropriate statistical comparison, the u_c with a single-tailed distribution coverage factor (k = 1.645) is taken into consideration when the Laboratory result is compared to the T to demonstrate that the result obtained for the Threshold Substance exceeds the T at greater than (>) 95% confidence.]

-Document Number: TD2021DL Version Number: 1.0 Written by: WADA Science / DL Working Group Approved by: WADA Executive Committee Reviewed by: WADA Laboratory Expert Group , Date: 21 December 2020 Effective Date: 1 April 2021
+AGENCY play true Document Number: TD2022DL Version Number: 1.0 Written by: WADA Science / DL Working Group Approved by: WADA Executive Committee Reviewed by: WADA Laboratory Expert Advisory Group Date: 6 October 2021 Effective Date: 1 January 2022